ELF-Lab/OjibweMorph/xfst/README.md

 # Suffix Rules

+Almost suffix rules target just processes occuring at the stem/suffix juncture, the only part of the phonology that we absolutely need to model.
+Some rules only end up applying in the verbal or nominal paradgims.

 - _y2-deletion:_ Always delete y2

 - _d-deletion:_ Delete stem-final "d" when the suffix complex starts with a consonant.